shawnc722/pywidgets/README.md

 It isn't required, but the default font is [Inter](https://github.com/rsms/inter) and if it's not on your system already
 you may want to install it.
 If not, a different font will be automatically chosen - though you can also just specify one yourself.

-To start up the sample widget, just run the module: `python -m pywidgets`.
+To start up the sample page, just run the module: `python -m pywidgets`.

 ## Usage